.xxx: Background

-A gTLD (generic top-level domain) for sexually explicit material was proposed as one tool for dealing with the conflict between those who wish to provide and access such material through the Internet, and those who wish to prevent access to it, either by children and adolescents, or by employees at their workplaces.
+A generic top-level domain (gTLD) for sexually explicit material was proposed as one tool for dealing with the conflict between those who wish to provide and access such material through the Internet, and those who wish to prevent access to it, such as preventing access by children and adolescents.
+For example, a report related to the U.S. Child Online Protection Act (1998) said "there are no technical barriers to creating an adult domain, and it would be very easy to block all websites within an adult domain".

-Advocates of the idea argue that it will be easier for parents and employers to block the entire TLD, rather than using more complex and error-prone content-based filtering, without imposing any restrictions on those who wish to access it.
+Advocates of the idea argued that it would be easier for parents and employers to block the entire TLD, rather than using more complex and error-prone content-based Internet filtering, without imposing any restrictions on those who wish to access it.
 Editors of explicit content sites, however, were afraid that the use of a single TLD like .xxx would also make it easier for search engines to block all of their content.

-Critics of the idea argue that because there is no requirement for providers of explicit content to use the TLD, sexually explicit material will still be commonplace in other domains, making it ineffectual at restricting access, and simply creating a new "landrush" as registrants of .com domains hosting explicit material attempt to duplicate their registrations in the .xxx domain, competing with operators who hope to register desirable names unavailable in other TLDs.
-There is also concern that the existence of .xxx will lead to legislation making its use mandatory for sexually explicit material, leading to legal conflicts over the definition of "sexually explicit", free speech rights, and jurisdiction.
+Critics of the idea argued that because there would be no requirement for providers of explicit content to use the TLD, sexually explicit material would still be commonplace in other domains, making it ineffectual at restricting access, and simply creating a new "landrush" as registrants of .com domains hosting explicit material attempted to duplicate their registrations in the .xxx domain, competing with operators who hoped to register desirable names unavailable in other TLDs.
+There was also concern that the existence of .xxx would lead to legislation making its use mandatory for sexually explicit material, leading to legal conflicts over the definition of "sexually explicit", free speech rights, and jurisdiction.

-There were also early indications that .xxx domain names will be registered not with the intent to focus on pornographic content, but to use the adult connotations as a benefit to a marketing strategy.
+There were early indications that .xxx domain names would be registered not with the intent to focus on pornographic content, but to use the adult connotations as a benefit to a marketing strategy.
 An example is the registration of kite.xxx, which is aimed at the extreme sport of kitesurfing, thus benefiting from sexual connotations and innuendo for humor and promotional purposes.
 Another example of a .xxx domain name being registered without a focus on pornographic content was the registration of popebenedict.xxx, which contained pro-Islamic content despite being named after Pope Benedict XVI.